yanyanfu/Athena/README.md

     --pretrained_model_name=microsoft/graphcodebert-base \
     --finetuned_model_path=./finetuned_models/graphcodebert.bin \
     --lang=java \
-    --output_dir=./results \
+    --output_dir=./athena_reproduction_package/results/graphcodebert \
-    --version=athena
 ```

-Our results can be found at https://anonymous.4open.science/r/Athena-6557/results/.

 ## Fine-tuned models
 The code search task is used as the proxy for the impact analysis.
-Specifically, we fine-tune the pre-trained models for code search based on the dataset of CodeSearchNet java split.
+Specifically, we fine-tune the pre-trained models for code search based on the dataset of CodeSearchNet Java split.
 The fine-tuned models will be available soon.